Alfresco/docs-alfresco/process-automation/latest/model/connectors/email.md

 ### Template

-A FreeMarker template](https://freemarker.apache.org/docs/dgui_quickstart_basics.html){:target="_blank"} can be used to generate the body of the email.
+A [FreeMarker template](https://freemarker.apache.org/docs/dgui_quickstart_basics.html){:target="_blank"} can be used to generate the body of the email.
 Optional metadata can also be used with the template to insert values from [process variables]({% link process-automation/latest/model/processes/index.md %}#process-variables) into the document template.

 An example of the `metadata` that can be used by the template is: